evanmarshall-dev/software-engineering-bootcamp/unit-3/labs/lifting-state-in-react-lab/README.md

 - As a user, I want to be able to see a stack of the ingredients that make up my burger on the right side of the screen.
 - As a user, I want to click a '+' button on an ingredient to `add it` to my burger stack.
 This action will place the ingredient on the stack displayed on the right side of the screen, while keeping the original ingredient list on the left unchanged.
 - As a user, I want to click an 'X' button on an ingredient in my burger stack to `remove it`.
 This will take the ingredient off the stack on the right side of the screen, without changing the ingredient list on the left.

+## Level Up: Create a Reusable `Ingredient` Component

+1. Create a component called `Ingredient` that can be reused by both `src/components/IngredientList/IngredientList.jsx` and `src/components/BurgerStack/BurgerStack.jsx`.
+It should display the `name` of a single ingredient, and conditionally render the add or remove button based on its parent.
+2. Apply conditional rendering within `src/components/BurgerStack/BurgerStack.jsx`, so that a message of 'No Ingredients' is displayed if there are no ingredients in the `stack`.